Israr22/searchable-select/README.md

-## Nova Searchable Dependent Filter
+## Nova Searchabl Dependent Filter

 This package provides filters what depends of another filters.